SctCodeAnalysis/python-extended-stats/README.md

 - CBO (Coupling Between Objects)
 - Number of Files in the Project
 - Depth of the Project File System Tree
-- Average Number of Lines per File
+- Average Number of nonepmty Lines per File
 - Average Number of Lines per Method or Function
 - Average Number of Methods per Class
 - Average Number of Parameters per Method or Function